mvcowley/synucleinopathy-tcrs/README.md

 # T-cell receptor analysis of synucleinopathy

-This repository holds scripts for generating figures for the manuscript:
-Intestinal Macrophages Modulate Brain Synucleinopathy in Parkinson’s disease.
+This repository holds scripts for generating the T-cell receptor repertoire analysis figures for the manuscript: Intestinal Macrophages Modulate Brain Synucleinopathy in Parkinson’s disease.
 This paper is not yet publicly available, but this repo will be updated with a link upon release.

 ## Installation